joshuakwood/Milestone3SE3400/README.md

 ## Extension
 The extension hosts the user settings pages/popups and the code required to loop through google search results pages.

+# Note
+This was a group project for an HCI class.